-Edited by Terrion Williamson
+Edited by Terrion L. Williamson

 Black in the Middle brings the voices of Black Midwesterners front and center.
-Filled with compelling narratives, thought-provoking analyses, and impactful commentaries, this anthology explores the various meanings and experiences of blackness throughout the Rust Belt.
+Filled with compelling personal narratives, thought-provoking art, and searing commentaries, this anthology explores the various meanings and experiences of blackness.
 Bringing together people from major metropolitan centers like Detroit and Chicago as well as smaller cities and rural areas where the lives of Black residents have too often gone unacknowledged, this collection is a much-needed corrective to the narrative of the region.

-Terrion Williamson is an associate professor of African American & African Studies at the University of Minnesota and the director of the Black Midwest Initiative.
+Terrion L. Williamson is an associate professor of African American & African Studies at the University of Minnesota and the director of the Black Midwest Initiative.
 A native of Peoria, she is author of Scandalize My Name: Black Feminist Practice and the Making of Black Social Life.
 She lives in Minneapolis.

 "[A] timely, compelling collection that allows predominantly Black Midwesterners to reclaim their home, histories, and future."—Jen Cox, Chicago Review of Books